leofofeo/portfolio/README.md

 ## Leo's Portfolio

-This is a place for me to display projects I've worked on through my career and learning, with a particular focus on ML.
+A place for me to share my learnings and projects.